andreichika/CSCE633_ML_Intro/README.md

 e.
 Kernel Ridge Regression:  **Still working on it**

 f.
-Conditional GAN for image-to-image translation: **Note that cGAN accepts PC scores as input**
+Conditional GAN for image-to-image translation: